All Episodes

 If Democrats were consistent, they would defend the six foreign-born Muslims under arrest for planning a slaughter at Fort Dix.

-Four are from the former Yugoslavia, one's from Jordan, the other from Turkey.
+One's from Jordan, the other from Turkey.

 That's what I said in the update.

-First, Democrats, Democrats I know, ought to expose the store clerk, who was obviously helping the Bush administration illegally spy domestically, and put this guy in jail.
+First, Democrats, Democrats I know, ought to expose the store clerk who was obviously helping the Bush administration illegally spy domestically and put this guy in jail.

 And then the Democrats that I know would leak the clerk's name to the New York Times.